unioslo/zabbix-cli/docs/guide/configuration.md

     #### `username`

-    Username for the Zabbix API.
+    Username for Zabbix API authentication.
+Can be used  in combination with `password`, or to provide a default username for the login prompt.

     Type: `str`